Parent page: Finalizing the Board Design

 Define separate design rules to constrain which pads and/or vias in the design can be used as Fabrication testpoints and Assembly testpoints, and which nets require testpoints.

 The Testpoint Style and Usage rules are identical, in terms of constraints, between the two testing modes (fabrication and assembly).
 The style rule essentially specifies constraints that a pad or via has to meet in order to be considered for selection as a testpoint location.
-The usage rule simply specifies which nets require a testpoint.
+The usage rule specifies which nets require a testpoint.

 Default constraints for both Testpoint Usage (top) and Testpoint Style (bottom) rules.